imAliAsad/VisualStudioRevitTemplate/README.md

 - Double click **Revit2017** folder, select all files and *zip* it into a single .zip file as `Revit2017.zip`.

 - Copy the `Revit2017.zip` and paste it into the visual studio project template folder.
-To open the visual studio project folder quickly:
+*To quickly navigate to the visual studio project folder:*
     - Open the RUN box by pressing  `Win` + `R`.
     - Paste `C:\Users\%USERNAME%\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#` and enter.